renukaKandii/promptLY/ReadME.md

    - Screenshots if applicable

 **Have a Feature Idea?**
-1. Open an [Issue](https://github.com/renukaKandii/promptly/issues) with the "feature request" label
+1. Open an [Issue](https://github.com/renukaKandii/promptly/issues) with "feature request" label
 2. Describe the feature and why it would be useful
 3. Share your use case
 4. I'll review and consider it for future updates!